FileZen/filezen/apps/h3-server/README.md

-# FileZen Node.js Server Example
+# FileZen H3 Server Example

-This is a complete Node.js server example demonstrating how to use the FileZen JavaScript SDK for file uploads and management.
+This is a complete H3 server example demonstrating how to use the FileZen JavaScript SDK for file uploads and management.
+Built with [H3](https://v1.h3.dev/guide), a lightweight and composable server framework.

 ## Features